nuxeo/nuxeo-mqueues/nuxeo-mqueues-contribs/README.md

 Then you can refer to this configuration named `default` to use the Kafka implementation of MQueue.

+Make sure you have read the [nuxeo-mqueues-core README](../nuxeo-mqueues-core/README.md) to setup properly Kafka.

 ## Producer/Consumer pattern with automation operations